Appenzeller Cheese vs Langres Cheese

 Appenzeller's texture can be described as "firm".
 Langres's texture can be described as "semisoft".

-Appenzeller Cheese has a piquant, tangy flavor.
-Langres Cheese has a creamy, nutty flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Langres Cheese has a creamy, nutty taste.
 Langres's aroma can be described as "creamy aromas".

 Appearance and Aging